 There are some really nifty tools available for new agencies to get the most out of their existing clients from day one.
 You will find that, as you grow, keeping in front of your clients with regular meaningful communication will become increasingly difficult.
 You will also want to leverage your early clients extensively to bring in referrals, and to boost your credibility in the community.

-Your clients will expect you to reach out to them regularly on very personal level.
-Our research has shown that the number one reason clients cancel policies is because they perceive that you are indifferent with their relationship.
-Keep in mind, automating communication to clients is much trickier than it is with prospects.
+Your clients will expect you to reach out to them regularly on a very personal level.
+Our research has shown that the number one reason clients cancel policies is that they perceive that you are indifferent to their relationship.
+Keep in mind, automating communication with clients is much trickier than it is with prospects.

 Insurance agency networks (e.g. SIAA / Smart Choice) were created as a way for new agencies to get support from their peers within a specific region.
 Benefits include profit sharing, growth bonuses, marketing support, among other things.
 They also have vendor partnerships for new agencies to access discounts across different software products.
 This could be a great opportunity to save on your AMS, comparative rater, and other software.
 If you go this route however make sure you perform the same due diligence when choosing your systems.
 The most popular option is not always the best.

-Over the years I have spoken with hundred of agency owners.
+Over the years I have spoken with hundreds of agency owners.
 Every time I ask the story of how they got started there is a consistent theme; hard work and long hours.
 The beginning will always be somewhat taxing.
-But it doesn’t have remain this way for long.
-Implementing solid processes and automation from the beginning will not only pave the way for long term success, it will allow you to enjoy that free time and freedom you were seeking.
+But it doesn’t have to remain this way for long.
+Implementing solid processes and automation from the beginning will not only pave the way for long term success, but it will also allow you to enjoy that free time and freedom you were seeking.